-- Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component - Exam must have been taken within the past five years - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume) - Students with at least nine hours of "B" or better graduate work from an accredited university need not submit scores
+- Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component (this requirement can be waived by the program chair if appropriate). - Exam must have been taken within the past five years - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume) - Students with at least nine hours of "B" or better graduate work from an accredited university need not submit scores

 If enrollment requirements are otherwise met, the student will be granted provisional entry for the first semester and must maintain a GPA of 3.0 or higher.
 Provisional admission may be granted to applicants with a bachelor degree in disciplines other than accounting but who have successfully completed 30 hours of fundamental undergraduate courses in accounting.